Social Media Strategy

 Key Takeaways:

-The market size of the wedding industry in the United States is projected to grow to a staggering $413.98 billion in 2030, and was valued at $160.5 billion in 2020.
+The market size of the wedding industry in the United States is projected to grow to a staggering $413.98 billion in 2030.
 With that in mind, it’s no surprise that the industry encompasses a wide range of brands.

 Dash Social's Wedding benchmarks include brands in the following categories:

-To provide wedding brands with a baseline for how they stack up, Dash Social analyzed nearly 100 wedding brands to provide four key benchmarks:
+To provide wedding brands with a baseline for how they stack up, Dash Social analyzed nearly 100 wedding brands to provide six key benchmarks:

 Dash Social's Wedding Industry benchmarks for Instagram provide brands with a target and give valuable insight into the wedding industry landscape.

-For example, on Instagram, the monthly growth rate for wedding brands is an impressive 2.3%!
-This growth rate surpasses the overall industry average of 0.6%, suggesting that the wedding industry has an increasingly interested audience for wedding content compared to other industries.
+For example, on Instagram, the monthly growth rate for wedding brands is a 0.4%.
+This growth rate underperforms in comparison to the overall industry average of 0.8%, suggesting that the wedding industry could be seeing a decrease in interested audience for wedding content compared to other industries.

-One of the most interesting findings is that Reels content performs 3x higher than static and carousel content for wedding posts.
-If your brand only focuses on static or carousel content, including Reels content may be a way to increase your engagement rate.
-Instagram’s algorithm also gives Reels content the opportunity for uncapped Reach, meaning your brand’s content is no longer limited to just your followers.
+One of the most interesting findings is that Carousels perform 2x higher than single image and Reels content for wedding posts.
+If your brand only focuses on single image or Reels content, including Carousels content may be a way to increase your engagement rate.

-Dash Social's Relationships tool can help you to measure creator and UGC content to understand how powerful brand ambassadors and UGC can be for your bottom line.
+Dash Social's Creator Management tool can help you to measure creator and UGC content to understand how powerful brand ambassadors and UGC can be for your bottom line.

 While we already know the wedding industry has plenty of opportunities on Instagram, what about other platforms?